This post may contain affiliate links. Please read my full disclosure for information.

 So back to the researching I went.
-I had done some research before I purchased Bluehost, but now I had to do even more to learn how to use Bluehost.
+I had done some research before I purchased Bluehost, but now I had to do even more to learn how to use it.

 It was confusing, and my blog looked awful.
 But I was pretty thrilled nonetheless because I had a “professional” blog (ha, right!).

-But, eventually, I got a hang of Bluehost and WordPress.org.
-I signed up with pretty much every affiliate program on the planet (not really, but it sure felt like it), soon to realize I wasn’t even going to promote an eighth of the programs because I had never used them and they were something I never would use.
+But, eventually, I did get the hang of it.
+I signed up with pretty much every affiliate program on the planet (not really, but it sure felt like it), soon to realize I wasn’t even going to promote an eighth of the programs because I had never used them and they were something I would never use.

 Then came the awful stage where I didn’t know what to do with all the affiliate links, so I plastered them all over my site.
 They were everywhere.
 I want to take this opportunity to apologize to anybody who read my blog back then because it was plain terrible.

 Not long after doing that I thankfully realized that it was doing me no good at all, so I removed the links.

 Then came a time in my blogging journey that I was going to throw in the towel.
 My husband and I had gone away for a few days to visit family, and when we came back, I had no inspiration at all to write.
 It wasn’t just for a few days, either, it was for quite a while.
 I had no idea what to write, I was discouraged because I was getting such little pageviews (if I got 30 page views a day, it was a big day for me and my blog), and I was growing weary of it.